weizhenye/ASS/README.md

 * \N in libass has less height than &lt;br&gt; in browsers, subbers should avoid to use multiple \N to position a dialogue, use \pos instead.
 * A dialogue with multiple \t is not rendered correctly, for transforms in browsers are order-sensitive.
-* A dialogue with multiple rotations (\frx, \fry, \frz) is not rotated perfectly.
+* A dialogue with multiple rotations (\fr[x/y/z]) is not rotated perfectly same as that in libass.
+* \org is not equal to transform-origin, it's nearly impossible to be set by CSS.
-* text-shadow with different quantity of values can't be animated by CSS.
+* text-shadow with different quantity of values can't be animated by CSS, it seems I can't animate border or shadow by CSS as I use text-shadow to create the border of text.
+* When a dialogue has Effect (Banner, Scroll up, Scroll down) and \move at the same time, only \move works.